Haervwe/open-webui-tools/README.md

    - Default: Uses Stability AI's SD 3.5 Turbo model
    - Can be customized to use other HF text-to-image model endpoints such as flux

-## Usage
+## Usage for tools

-(Make sure to turno on the tool in chat before requesting it)
+(Make sure to turn on the tool in chat before requesting it)

 ![Screenshot from 2024-11-09 15-55-58](https://github.com/user-attachments/assets/2956997f-b14f-4087-99d8-48d11a79234b)